jomariya23156/animal-articles-search-engine/README.md

 # Animal Articles Search Engine
 ## What's the problem we are trying to solve?
-&nbsp;&nbsp;The problem we are trying to solve is many websites that integrate the animal article are having the non-animal related articles too.
+&nbsp;&nbsp;&nbsp;&nbsp;The problem we are trying to solve is many websites that integrate the animal article are having the non-animal related articles too.
 That could make the search engine not efficient and show a lot of animal-unrelated articles or information.
 Moreover, some websites show the information from unreliable sources and sometimes those articles are outdated.